tensorlakeai/indexify/server-next/README.md

 Workflows are written as Python functions and laid out as Graphs.
 Functions in a Graph are automatically invoked when upstream functions finishes with their output.

 API calls to workflows are automatically queued, failures are retried so you don't have to spend your time designing for reliability.
-There is no need to use any RPC libraries, Kafka or other databases to store internal state and communicate between functions across process/machine boundaries.
+There is no need to use RPC libraries, Kafka or other databases to store internal state and communicate between functions across process/machine boundaries.

 #### Write a Workflow
 ```python